Date(s) - 11/04/2017

-MEDIATE is an ERC-funded digital humanities project, based at Radboud University (The Netherlands), that seeks to study the circulation of books and ideas in eighteenth-century Europe by drawing on a unique database of eighteenth-century library auction catalogues.
+MEDIATE is an ERC-funded digital humanities project, based at Radboud University (The Netherlands), and supervised by Prof. Alicia Montoya.
+The project seeks to study the circulation of books and ideas in eighteenth-century Europe by drawing on an interoperable database of eighteenth-century (printed) private library catalogues.

 - Lucas van der Deijl MA, prof.dr.
-Lia van Gemert, dr. Jaap Kamps, and Erik van Zummeren BA, TOPIC: Tracing tracks of philosophical innovation in digital text corpora,
+Lia van Gemert, dr. Jaap Kamps, and Erik van Zummeren BA

 This project investigates the possibilities of topic modeling technologies for research on the dissemination of new philosophical ideas in the Dutch Republic during the period 1650-1725.
 In his influential work Radical Enlightenment (2001), Jonathan Israel argues that controversial pre-Enlightenment thinkers such as Spinoza not only shook the European intellectual elite but also permeated ‘popular culture’.